 ~ An Endangered Species ~

 The Jamaican iguana (Cyclura collei) is a large species of lizard of the genus Cyclura endemic to Jamaica.
-It is the largest native land animal in the country, and is now on the critically endangered list.
-The Jamacian iguana was actually considered extinct between 1948-1990.
+It is the largest native land animal in the country and is now on the critically endangered list.
+The Jamaican iguana was actually considered extinct between 1948-1990.
 Once found throughout Jamaica and on the offshore islets Great Goat Island and Little Goat Island, it is now confined to the forests of the Hellshire hills.

 Jamaican Iguana Anatomy and Morphology

 The Jamaican iguana is a large heavy-bodied lizard primarily green to salty blue in color with darker olive-green coloration on the shoulders.
 Three dark broad chevrons extend from the base of the neck to the tail on the animal’s back, with dark olive-brown zigzag spots.
 The dorsal crest scales are somewhat brighter bluish-green than the body.
 The body surfaces are blotched with a yellowish blotched color breaking up into small groups of spots.
-Wild individuals, particularly nesting females, often appear deep reddish-brown in color after digging in the coarse ferralic soils of the Hellshire Hills region.
+Wild individuals, particularly nesting females, often appear deep reddish-brown in color after digging in the course ferralic soils of the Hellshire Hills region.
 Male Jamaican iguanas grow to approximately 428 mm (16.9 in) in length whereas females are slightly smaller, growing to 378 mm (14.9 in) in length.
 Males also possess large femoral pores on the undersides of their thighs, which are used to release pheromones.
 The pores of the female are smaller and they do not have a dorsal crest as high as the male’s, making the animal somewhat sexually dimorphic.